SkylerJohnson102020/reading-notes/class-04.md

 An abundance of globals will cause your page to run slower.
 Locals will help it run faster.
 Variables outside of a function, global, will conflict if they have the same name.

+# Reasons for Pair Programming

+- Driver - the person using the keyboard and writing the code.
+Working with the mechanics.

+-Navigator - Not using the computer, but talks out the code to help guid the driver.

+Working with another person or teams helps with:

+1. Greater efficiency
+2. Engaged Collaboration
+3. Learning from fellow students
+4. Social skills
+5. Job interview readiness
+6. Work environment readiness